 Granted, you may be asking yourself, what good would it do to me if WordPress is trusted by millions?
 Look at the bigger picture.
-Because from small and medium businesses to large corporations use WordPress for their website, blog, and even e-commerce website, there is a high demand of security measures such as plugins for WordPress.
-WordPress may be free, but it's users are in millions.
+Because from small and medium businesses to large corporations use WordPress for their website, blog, and even e-commerce website, there is a high demand for security measures such as plugins for WordPress.
+WordPress may be free, but its users are in millions.
 And that's why the site's security is constantly being strengthened against various security threats and vulnerabilities.

 So if you're with WordPress, you know that you're not alone.
-If there's a widespread attack on core WordPress platform, there will be serious measures taken to prevent that attack.
+If there's a widespread attack on the core WordPress platform, there will be serious measures taken to prevent that attack.
 And you will not feel left out because you are in the crowd.

 WordPress is full of Security Plugins

 One of the best things about WordPress is its functionality can be tremendously extended by what are called plugins.
 Plugins can add pretty much every feature that you may need in your site.
 And that stretches to security, too.
 There are numerous plugins that strengthen your WordPress security.
 All you need to do is install and configure, and you're good to go.
-The plugins will monitor your site's activity and prevent most common types of attacks such as brute force.
+The plugins will monitor your site's activity and prevent the most common types of attacks such as brute force.
 And you'll receive instant notification whenever there's suspicious activity going on.
 Some plugins can even lock out users by their IP address when they try to gain unauthorized access to your website.